MUSC Student Handbook

 Cardiovascular Exercise Equipment - 843-792-5753

-The Cardiovascular Arena provides more than 85 exercise equipment options geared for cardiovascular conditioning.
-This equipment includes Stairmaster Stepmills, Precor Ellipticals, Precor AMTs; Cybex Arc Trainers; Fluid Rowers; SciFit Pro II Upper Body Ergometer; LifeFitness 95X Crosstrainers; Cybex Upright Bikes and Cybex and Star Trac Recumbent Bikes; LifeFitness, Cybex True and FreeMotion Treadmills; SportsArt XT20, and more.
+The Cardiovascular Arena provides more than 90 exercise equipment options geared for cardiovascular conditioning.
+This equipment includes Stairmaster Stepmills, Precor Ellipticals, Precor AMTs, Cybex Arc Trainers, Concept 2 Rowers, Octane LateralX Ellipticals, Versa Climbers, SciFit Pro II Upper Body Ergometer, Cybex Upright Bikes and Cybex and Star Trac Recumbent Bikes, LifeFitness, True and FreeMotion Treadmills, SportsArt XT20, Marpo Rope Trainer and more.
 There are also TV screens positioned in front of most of the cardio equipment–just bring your own headphones!
-An instructor is always close by to provide guidance and supervision with your exercise program.
+An instructor is always close by to provide guidance and supervision with your exercise program..

 Strength Training - 843-792-5754

-The Wellness Center has a complete strength training facility in the Free Weight Room, including machines from FreeMotion, LifeFitness, Hammer Strength, and Cybex, as well as dumbbells, barbells, and an assortment of benches.
+The Wellness Center has a complete strength training facility in the Free Weight Room, including machines from FreeMotion, LifeFitness, Hammer Strength, and Cybex, as well as dumbbells, barbells, kettlebells, deadlift platforms, racks, ab machines, and an assortment of benches and plyo boxes.
 This allows versatility and specificity of training for sports conditioning, body building, power lifting, body toning, and general purpose strength training.
 The Cardiovascular Arena has a line of Nautilus equipment as well as some dumbbells and 2 LifeFitness Adjustable Pulley machines.
 An instructor is always close by to provide guidance and supervision with your exercise program.

 Group Exercise Classes - (Hotline) 843-792-1649

 Over 80 aerobic classes are offered each week.
 Instructors’ training is in accordance with the American College of Sports Medicine and the American Council on Exercise.
 Group exercise schedules and class descriptions are available at the Wellness Center and on the MUSC website.
 The hotline (843-792-1649) lists daily instructors and schedule changes.
-Classes include step, interval, body bar (group strength training), core-stability, ZUMBA, Hall of Fame fitness (Joe D Bands® workout), Tae Bo®, Pilates mat, yoga, group cycling, and Seniors Group Exercise.
-The Group Exercise Program also offers ballet classes.
+Classes include Cardio Power Hour, Body Bar (group strength training), Core-Stability, ZUMBA, Joe D Bands® workout, Tae Bo®, Pilates Mat, Yoga, Group Cycling, Piloxing Barre, Urban Dance, Foam Roller, and many Aqua Fitness Classes.
 Classes are subject to change as needed.

 Pilates Studio- 843-792-9702